 Environmental factors transferred from parents are included both as an observable variable and as a nonobserved frailty component, which will be further discussed below.
 The observed factor is the socioeconomic situation of the family at the time of birth of the index person.
 Thus, we assume that the inherited environmental effects that influence health in childhood exert permanent influences throughout the life course.
-Since we are unable to differentiate between the effects of inherited and acquired land, our approach is likely to overestimate the effects of other environmental factors compared to those stemming from the family of birth.
+Since we are unable to differentiate between the effects of other environmental factors compared to those stemming from the family of birth.
 The bias should, however, not be large since there is a considerable amount of upward and, in particular, downward mobility throughout the life course.